-The U.S. Secretary of Labor announced this category of SBE, as the Secretary has the right to declare SBEs.
+The U.S. Secretary of Labor has designated this category of SBE.

 Members of the Armed Forces who are wounded, ill, or injured and receiving treatment in military treatment facilities or warrior transition unit qualify.
-In addition, the spouses or other "family caregivers" of such wounded, ill, or injured members qualify.
+In addition, the spouses or other -family caregivers" of such wounded, ill, or injured members qualify.